That drop cap girl

 Font designer and illustrator Jessica Hische felt she needed to do something distinctive when she left a graphic design studio to go freelance.
 She decided to produce a daily decorative drop cap and make her creations available online.
 Now, a dozen alphabets later, her name is known around the world.

-THIS CONTENT IS ALSO AVAILABLE IN INSPIRE ISSUE 43 FROM 2013
+THIS CONTENT IS ALSO AVAILABLE IN INSPIRE 43

 Jessica Hische works on her trademark precise, curly handmade fonts and illustrations in a huge old industrial building in Brooklyn, New York, surrounded by a low hum of like-minded designers, many of them friends.
 She tweets constantly, describing herself as a “classic over-sharer”.
 Her work has appeared everywhere from wine labels to Barnes & Noble book covers, and she’s forging global connections, thanks to a deceptively simple idea.

 In her studio in Brooklyn, Hische works on a wide range of identity and book design projects.
 See more at dailydropcap.com

 When she left her day job with the New York-based graphic design firm Louise Fili to go freelance in late 2009, Hische decided she needed a side project.
 She came up with the Daily Drop Cap.
 Every working day, she would hand-draw one new letter, a decorative drop cap, until she had 12 complete alphabets in all.
 After a brainstorming session with friends, she decided to make each letter available for use online – “for the beautification of blog posts everywhere”.